wonderren/wonderren.github.io/_pages/research.md

 author_profile: true
 ---

-My research focuses on path and motion planning for single and multiple robots, at the intersection of artificial intelligence and optimization.
-I am currently especially interested in planning paths for multiple robots with respect to various constraints while optimizing multiple objectives by leveraging the existing and advancing the frontier of combinatorial search, multi-objective optimization and optimal control.

-Most of my research ideas, more or less, originate from my experience in [BITO Robotics](https://bitorobotics.com/en/), where I was deeply involved in several projects that develop and deploy fleets of mobile robots in factories to transport materials.
-This experience taught me the importance to coordinate the motion of the robots to avoid deadlock within a human designed road network, the importance of the solution quality that directly affects the logistic cost and efficiency of a factory, and the multiple conflicting objectives that arise in the robot deployment and daily operation.
+My research focuses on solving fundamental path and motion planning problems for single and multiple robots, by leveraging and advancing the frontier of multi-agent planning, combinatorial search and optimal control.
+These problems are often NP-hard, and my research exploits the underlying structure of these problems to develop algorithms that balance between runtime efficiency and solution quality guarantees, while being deployable to physical robots.
+These problems often arise in warehouse logistics, manufacturing and search-and-rescue.
+Most of my existing research is motivated by my experience prior to my PhD, where I co-founded a startup called [BITO Robotics](https://bitorobotics.com/en/) and was deeply involved in developing and deploying fleets of mobile robots in factories to transport materials.

 Multi-Agent Path Planning
 ------
-Planning collision-free paths for multiple agents from their start to goal locations while minimizing the arrival times of the agents is of fundamental importance in many applications (e.g. logistics in warehouse, manufacturing, port, airport).
-To this end, I have developed algorithms that can (i) direct robots to visit multiple intermediate target locations (for the purpose of information gathering or pick-and-place items) [A1,A2]; (ii) optimize multiple conflicting criteria, such as path length and risk, by identifying the entire Pareto-optimal front [B1,B2]; (iii) robots that can move with different speeds [C1].
+In structured and cluttered environments such as a factory, a team of robots with different capabilities (e.g. sensors or actuators) needs to move from one location to another for the purpose of information gathering or material transportation.
+The robots have to coordinate their motion to avoid collision while allocating each task to a robot with the right capability.
+To this end, as an extension of the existing techniques (such as multi-agent path finding, multiple traveling salesman problems, etc), we developed novel multi-agent path planners to solve problems that require (i) directing robots to visit multiple intermediate target locations [A1,A2], (ii) coordinating robots that move with different speeds [B1], (iii) computing solutions that trade-off between multiple path criteria [C1,C2].
+These multi-agent planning problems are challenging due to the so-called curse of dimensionality as the search space grows exponentially w.r.t. the number of agents and the number of target locations to be visited.
+The key insight behind our algorithms is to dynamically modify (while attempting to bound) the dimension of the search space based on both the structure of the problem and the interaction between the robots.
+These algorithms advance the frontier of multi-agent planning by enabling new features for multi-agent systems while ensuring solution quality guarantees.

 * [A1] <img src="../images/fig_cbss_eg.png" alt="" width="200" height="200" align="left" hspace="20" style=" border: #FFFFFF 2px none;">
 Conflict-Based Steiner Search for Multi-Agent Combinatorial Path Finding\